imgntn/prettymuni/README.md

 - [] inbound/ outbound "ping" button
 - [] different color ring for inbound / outbound
 - [] scale vehicle groups down as you zoom in so the fit the streets.
+- [] custom, thematic loader.  maybe like this but cirlces? http://cssload.net/en/3d-loaders
 - [] load street map async
 - [] fade in the streets when they are loaded async so that it looks nice
 - [] clicking should toggle route line path display on off